The Best At-Home Infrared Saunas, According To Functional Medicine Experts

 This portable option from SaunaSpace comes highly recommended by holistic medicine doctor Leland Stillman, M.D.
 The materials are hypoallergenic and sustainable.
 Plus, it's easy to break down and set back up, so it's not confined to one room.
-Their bulbs combine near-infrared light (which emits the most heat, without penetrating skin cells, to support tissue repair) and far-infrared light (which penetrates skin cells in order to raise the body's surface temperature and support cardiovascular health), creating a full-spectrum sauna with multiple benefits.
+The bulbs combine near-infrared light (which emits the most heat, without penetrating skin cells, to support tissue repair) and far-infrared light (which penetrates skin cells in order to raise the body's surface temperature and support cardiovascular health), creating a full-spectrum sauna with multiple benefits.

 Best blanket: HigherDOSE Infrared Sauna Blanket

-Functional medicine expert Will Cole, D.C., IFMCP told mbg "I've been using, and recommending to my patients, HigherDOSE's Sauna Blanket...no matter where I'm staying—I even take it with me to hotels!"
+Functional medicine expert Will Cole, D.C., IFMCP previously told mindbodygreen, "I've been using, and recommending to my patients, HigherDOSE's Sauna Blanket...no matter where I'm staying—I even take it with me to hotels!"
 Though the blanket only offers far-infrared rays (compared to full-spectrum), this is still a great option "if you are looking for something more mobile and lower cost," Cole says.